khanhdang/mkdocs-site/docs/joinus.md

 Email the Principal Investigator (PI) with the following:

 - Your CV
-    - For UoA undegraduate students: please state your GPA and the final grades of these course: C Programming/C++ Programming/Java Programming I/Logic Circuit Design.
+    - For UoA undergraduate students: Please provide your GPA and the final grades for the following courses:
+        - C Programming
+        - C++ Programming
+        - Java Programming I
+        - Logic Circuit Design
 - A brief statement of research interests
 - Any publications or relevant experience (optional)